-5. Acknowledge the software license agreement when prompted and read the release notes, which may contain corrections to this guide.

-Install the CXFS software, as shown in Figure 8-5.
+- 6. Double-click on the setup.exe installation program to execute it. - 7.
+Acknowledge the software license agreement when prompted and read the Windows release notes, which may contain corrections to this guide. - 8.
+Install the CXFS software, as shown in Figure 9-5.
 If the software is to be installed in a nondefault directory, click Browse to select another directory.
 Click Next when finished.